oracle/python-cx_Oracle/doc/src/user_guide/cqn.rst

 survive database loss, and control over unsubscription.
 You can also choose whether notification messages will include ROWIDs of affected rows.

-By default, object-level (previously known as Database Change Notification) occurs and the Python notification method is invoked whenever a database transaction is committed that changes an object that a registered query references, regardless of whether the actual query result changed.
-However if the :meth:`subscription <Connection.subscribe>` option ``qos`` is :data:`cx_Oracle.SUBSCR_QOS_QUERY` then query-level notification occurs.
-In this mode, the database notifies the application whenever a transaction changing the result of the registered query is committed.
+By default, object-level notification (previously known as Database Change Notification) occurs.
+With this mode a Python notification method is invoked whenever a database transaction is committed that changes an object referenced by a registered query.
+However if the :meth:`subscription
+<Connection.subscribe>` option ``qos`` is :data:`cx_Oracle.SUBSCR_QOS_QUERY`
+then query-level notification occurs.
+In this mode, the database notifies the application whenever a committed transaction changes the result of a registered query.

 CQN is best used to track infrequent data changes.